 We also had to air seal the penetrations for our Zehnder Comfo-Air 350 ERV ventilation unit.
 I’ll go into the details of the actual installation later, but here are some photos of the penetrations through the Zip sheathing and how we addressed making them air tight:

-We followed the same process — Roflex gasket, Tescon Vana tape — for the exterior side of the Zehnder Comfo pipe.
+We followed the same process — Roflex gasket and Tescon Vana tape — for the exterior side of the Zehnder Comfo pipe:

 During my initial blower door test some air movement around the sump pit was detected.

 The sump pump discharge pipe also needed to be air sealed on both sides of the Zip:

 Some air movement around the ejector pit was also detected, so I used duct seal to try and block it.

 For low voltage — in our case, a cable TV/Internet connection — we found a utility box at Lowe’s (also available at Home Depot and Amazon), and combined it with conduit to transition from the exterior to the interior.
 The diameter of the conduit is large enough to allow wires for other utilities/services to pass through as well, if necessary, in the future.

 An engineer from Comcast-Xfinity visited the site back in the summer, and he gave me the go-ahead for using this box/conduit set-up:

 Even the wire for the doorbell was sealed with a gasket and tape:

 Air sealing the penetrations was challenging at times, but also a lot of fun — always keeping in mind the goal of meeting the Passive House standard of 0.6 ACH@50 for our blower door test.